15 Best Portland Fall Festivals (Oregon) 2026

 German biers.

 Mt Angel Oktoberfest is a great way to celebrate Bavarian culture and heritage.
 During the weekend, enjoy live music from various bands and musical ensembles throughout the day.
-You can also watch traditional German dancing by local dancers, or join in the street dance yourself!
+You can also watch traditional German dance performances by local children, or join in the street dance yourself!

 Boys and girl in traditional Bavarian clothing dancing around flag poles.

 Admission: FREE.
-Biergarten and some activities may have additional fees.
+Some venues and some activities may have additional fees.

 Head over to the Phillip Foster Farm for a different type of festival experience at “The Cider Squeeze.”